Task-Awareness Improves LLM Generations and Uncertainty: Experiments

 \section{Experiments}

-We experimentally study our framework of mapping LLM responses in a task-dependent latent space from two angles:\footnote{We provide code for our implementation in the supplementary material.} \begin{inparaenum}[(i)] \item Does the structure-aware Bayes-optimal response $\ell_\text{Bayes}$ outperform other decoding schemes over different evaluation metrics? \item Does uncertainty as the structure-aware Bayesian risk outperform existing uncertainty estimators in terms of indicating the quality of the generation? \end{inparaenum}
+We experimentally study our framework of mapping LLM responses in a task-dependent latent space from two angles:\footnote{We provide code for our implementation at \href{https://github.com/dfuchsgruber/task_awareness_in_llms}{https://github.com/dfuchsgruber/task\_awareness\_in\_llms}.} \begin{inparaenum}[(i)] \item Does the structure-aware Bayes-optimal response $\ell_\text{Bayes}$ outperform other decoding schemes over different evaluation metrics? \item Does uncertainty as the structure-aware Bayesian risk outperform existing uncertainty estimators in terms of indicating the quality of the generation? \end{inparaenum}